bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 Two users, Alice and Bob, can carry out the following steps to derive a shared key: both pick a random string of 32 bytes, mA and mB respectively.
 Alice computes the public key A = DH(mA, G), and Bob computes the public key B = DH(mB, G).
-They exchange A and B, and then Alice computes KAB = DH(mA, B) while Bob computes KBA = DH(mB, A), which produces K = KAB = KBA.
+Each of these is serialized to 33 bytes.
+They exchange A and B, and then Alice computes KAB = DH(mA,
+B) while Bob computes KBA = DH(mB, A), which produces K = KAB = KBA.
 The first 32 bytes of this shared secret are the key that has been derived.
 The x coordinate is not used.

 The computations above can be directly carried out using the optimized point multiplication algorithm.
 Public keys can be computed using